waku-org/go-waku/examples/noise/README.md

 ```
 ./build/noise
 ```
-The app will display a QR and a link that will open the js-noise example in the browser.
-The handshake process will start afterwards
+The app will display a QR code and a link that opens the js-noise example in the browser.
+The handshake process begins afterwards